domingoj/talk-now/README.md

 # talk-now
-<b>*In Progress*</b> A real time web application for hassle-free video call &amp; chat in the browser using WebRTC and socket.io.
+A real time web application for hassle-free video call &amp; chat in the browser using WebRTC and socket.io.

 # This project is discontinued indeterminately.
 Reasons:
 1. I kind of lost interest in WebRTC as the documentation is messy and outdated.